Henry Victor Fardell

 UK & Other Memorials

-Benington War Memorial, St. Peter’s Church Roll of Honour Benington, St Mary the Virgin Church, Therfield, Non-conformist Chapel, Therfield, We are not aware of any memorial in Reed End
+Benington War Memorial, St Peter's Church Memorial, Benington, St. Peter’s Church Roll of Honour Benington, St Mary the Virgin Church, Therfield, Non-conformist Chapel, Therfield, We are not aware of any memorial in Reed End

 Pre War

-Henry Victor Fardell was born in 1894 or 1895 in the village of Reed End, Therfield, Hertfordshire, the son of Henry & Alice Fardell.
+Henry Victor Fardell was born on 28 August 1894 in the village/hamlet of Reed End, Therfield, Hertfordshire, the son of Henry and Alice Fardell, and was baptised at St Mary's Church, Therfield on 28 October 1894.

 The family were living in Mount Pleasant, Reed End in 1911.
-Another daughter Doris (8) had arrived and a granddaughter Millicent (4) was living with them.
-Henry was working as a 16 year old bricklayer’s labourer.
+They were joined by another daughter Doris (8) and granddaughter Millicent (4) was also living with them.
+Henry was then working as a 16 year old bricklayer’s labourer.

 His connection with the village of Benington has not been established but it is believed that he may have worked in the area.